 Like any interview, you should prepare by researching the company and position that is open, think about what answers you will give to common questions, and dress and act professionally during the interview.
 With the panel format, you also have to prepare resume and portfolio materials for all the members of the panel.

 You will also have the more difficult task of memorizing their names.
 During panel interview questions, you should address the panel members individually by name and make eye contact with each of them.
-In the course of the panel interview questions, each of the panel members will be assessing you in different ways.
+In the course of the interview, each of the panel members will be assessing you in different ways.

 The most common practice is to have different job titles or people from different departments on the panel to look at the various aspects of your work performance, ethic, and personality.